-16.1.
-This Regulation is maintained by the Title IX Coordinator.
+11.1.
+This Regulation is maintained by the Office for Equity and Diversity.
 The University will review and update this Regulation annually, as appropriate.
 The University will evaluate, among other things, any changes in legal requirements, existing University resources, and the resolution of cases from the preceding year (including, but not limited to, timeframes for completion and sanctions and remedies imposed).
-The Title IX Coordinator shall certify to the Chancellor.
+The Associate Provost for Equity and Diversity or designee shall certify to the Chancellor.

-Appendix A - Procedures for Reports Against Students (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix A revised 9.15.2021.pdf); Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct
+Appendix A - Procedures for Reports Against Students (//cdn.ecu.edu/docs/prr-uploaded-docs/Appendix A revised 9.15.2021.pdf) (//cdn.ecu.edu/docs/prr-uploaded-docs/2021 08 18 FINAL_AppendixA Redline Updates.pdf); Investigating and Resolving Reports Under the Title IX Compliance and Resolution Regulation and the University Regulation on Reports of Prohibited Interpersonal Violence and Related Misconduct